 Transportation Command News Archive | TRANSCOM Or USTRANSCOM Alerts

-Contribute To The Cause!
-Keeping alerts, intel and news as informative and timely as possible takes a lot of research, effort and financial investment.
-There are many ways you can Contribute.
+Want To Support What We Do?
+Keeping alerts, intel and news as informative and timely as possible takes a lot of research, time, effort and financial investment for required tools and services.
+There are many ways you can Contribute or Subscribe to Defcon Level Warning System today, for live email updates, early access for and exclusive news and alerts while supporting our work in the process.
 No contribution is too small.
 Thank you!
-Looking for a cheap and reliable web host?
-Contribute by trying our Preferred hosting.

 August 30, 2021 - USTRANSCOM: Since August 14th there have been about 116,700 people evacuated from Afghanistan.
 Since the end of July we have re-located about 122,300 people.
 Read more

 August 24, 2021 - The Biden administration has confirmed that there is a risk of an ISIS-K terrorist attack in Afghanistan who may attempt to exploit the situation and target troops or civilians as U.S. troops continue to evacuate Americans and Afghans from the country.
 Read more